e1himself/nostr-identification-on-netlify/README.md

 ## Use-case

 - You own a personal domain (e.g. `lukeskywalker.com`)
-- You host a website on it, but you can't or don't want to add the `nostr.json` file to it For example, the website is hosted on a blogging platform, like [Ghost].
+- You host a website on it, but you can't or don't want to add the `nostr.json` file to it.
+  For example, the website is hosted on a blogging platform, like [Ghost].
 - You want to identify your Nostr profile as the owner of the domain: `id.lukeskywalker.com`